Ashton to Tetonia Trail

 Thank you for your patience and support as we work together to enhance this treasured trail for our community and visitors alike.

-The Ashton Visitor Center is now open 7 days per week.
-If center is locked, staff is working on the grounds nearby.
+The Ashton Visitor Center is open 7 days per week, staffing dependent.

 Please be mindful of your speed while recreating on the Ashton-Tetonia Trail to ensure a safe and enjoyable visit for all.
 Class 3 e-bikes, motorized ATVs, OHVs, & vehicles are not permitted on the trail.